ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-SimpleSAMLphp/Identity Provider/HOWTO Install and Configure a SimpleSAMLphp IdP v1.x on Debian Linux 10 (Buster).md

    * `systemctl restart postfix.service`

-6. Set PHP `memory_limit` to '1024M' or more to allow the download of huge metadata files (like eduGAIN):
+6. Set PHP `memory_limit` to '1024M' or more to allow the download of huge metadata files (like eduGAIN) if MDX IDEM is not used:

    * `vim /etc/php/7.3/mods-available/ssp.ini`